Reainheart/CST316JP/README.md

-# Database Educational Resource
+# Datastructure Educational Resource
 To create an application to present data structures through a visual editor to provide a visual tool of how data structures are built and can work together.

 ## Group Members
 Alex Shibley:
-- Database Admin
+- Q&A Lead
-- Database Engineer
+- Programmer

 Cameron McHatton:
+- Architect
-- UI Engineer
+- Programmer

 Milad Ale Ali:
+- Product Owner
-- API Enginner
+- Programmer

 Noah Etchemendy:
-- Product Owner
-- Git Management
+- Scrum Master
-- Project Manager (PM)
+- Programmer

 # Running the Project
-## Start the API
-1. Launch the ./api/WebAppApi.sln with Visual studio
-2. Trust the application
-3. Run the project

 ## Start the Client
 ### Requirements Node.js
 - https://nodejs.org/en/learn/getting-started/how-to-install-nodejs